 Common pitfalls in practice

 A common misconception: "My VFD makes the motor more efficient, so I don't need a high IE class."
-This is not true.
-The FU improves the System efficiency by adjusting the speed - but it does not change the motor efficiency at a given speed and load.
-An IE2 motor on the FI still has the poorer efficiency at nominal operation.
-The exception: If the VFD operates permanently well below nominal load, the speed adjustment can overcompensate for the IE class difference.
+This is not correct.
+The VFD improves system efficiency by adjusting speed — but it does not change the motor's efficiency at a given speed and load.
+An IE2 motor on a VFD still has lower efficiency at rated operating conditions.
+The exception: if the VFD runs permanently well below rated load, speed control can overcompensate for the IE class difference.

 2. Efficiency at partial load not classified

-IEC 60034-30-1 defines the IE classes exclusively at 100 % nominal load.
-Partial load behavior - more relevant than rated load for many applications - is not part of the classification.
-Asynchronous motors lose efficiency disproportionately below 50 % load; PMSM motors show a flatter partial load curve.
-If you want to optimize energy efficiency in the partial load range, you should request the manufacturer's partial load characteristic diagram and combine it with the FI system efficiency.
+IEC 60034-30-1 defines IE classes exclusively at 100 % rated load.
+Partial-load behavior — more relevant than rated load for many applications — is not part of the classification.
+Asynchronous motors lose efficiency disproportionately below 50 % load; PMSM motors show a flatter partial-load curve.
+To optimize energy efficiency in the partial-load range, request the manufacturer's partial-load performance curve and combine it with the VFD system efficiency.

 3. Secondary standards and system efficiency